 When you click the bar, a drop-down list appears with the following options:

 - Group Message;

 - Create room;

 The section “People” is where your private chats will be.
 All the contacts inside your Google Workspace account will be available for you to initiate a conversation.
 But first, you need to search for the name of the connection on the search bar, right above “People”.
 Once you have talked to someone, your conversation with them will be in this section, represented by their name.

 You can manage your contacts by clicking the three dots on the right of their name.
 There you will be able to star the message, turn on/off notifications, block them, hide or delete the conversation.

 Rooms are a new feature designed for teams to start group talks inside Google Chat.
 It’s very similar to “Channels” on Slack, or “Group Chat” on Skype.
 The purpose of Rooms is to be a place where teams can get together to discuss specific things, collaborate on projects, and share thoughts.
-You can exchange messages with your team, share files, and start video conferences on Google Meet, everything inside the conversation.
+You can exchange chat messages with your team, share files, and start video conferencing on Google Meet, everything inside the conversation.

 It works in threads, which means anyone in the team can start a thread about a specific matter, and everybody else will answer on it, centralizing the communication.

 By clicking the three dots next to the Room name, you can put a star in the room, control of notifications, or leave it any moment you want.

 With Bots, you can access your favorite apps right from Chat.
 You can add bots to a specific room, or you can chat with them directly.
 For example, you can add gifs, assign tasks, schedule meetings, search leads, receive alerts from third-party tools you use for work, etc.